nicoleurs/Deployment/README.md

 # GetAround Analysis

 ## Project description
 GetAround is the Airbnb for cars.
-You can rent cars from any person for a few hours to a few days!
-Founded in 2009, this company has known rapid growth.
-In 2019, they count over 5 million users and about 20K available cars worldwide.
+You can rent cars from any person for a few hours to a few days.

 When using Getaround, drivers book cars for a specific time period, from an hour to a few days long.
 They are supposed to bring back the car on time, but it happens from time to time that drivers are late for the checkout.